The Spiritual Foundation of the Samurai

 5. Integrate mindfulness into movement.
 Walk slowly for a few minutes after sitting, coordinating each step with an exhale.
 This is kinhin adapted for modern life.

-For deeper study, consider reading texts like The Unfettered Mind by Takuan Soho (the classic letter to the swordsman) or modern guides to mindfulness meditation.
+For deeper study, consider reading texts like The Unfettered Mind by Takuan Sōhō (the classic letters to the swordsman) or modern guides to mindfulness meditation.
 The legacy of the samurai is not only in their martial prowess but in their profound understanding of the human mind.
+For a historical overview of Zen and the warrior class, the Zen Buddhism Network offers valuable resources.

 Conclusion